-112This psalm appeared first in HSP (1742), 174-75.
+133First appeared in HSP (1742), 174-75.

-When brethren all in one agree; Who knows the joys of unity!

-When all are sweetly join'd, (True followers of the Lamb, The same in heart and mind,) And think and speak the same, And all in love together dwell; The comfort is unspeakable.

-Where unity takes place, The joys of heaven we prove: This is the gospel-grace, The unction from above, The Spirit on all believers shed, Descending swift from Christ our head.

-4 Where unity is found, The sweet anointing grace Extends to all around, And consecrates the place; To every waiting soul it comes, And fills it with divine perfumes.
+- Where unity is found,

+The sweet anointing grace

+Extends to all around,

+And consecrates the place;

+To every waiting soul it comes,

+And fills it with divine perfumes.

-Jesus, our great high-priest, For us the gift receiv'd, For us, and all the rest, Who have in him believ'd; Forth from our head the blessing goes, And all his seamless coat o'erflows.
+- 5 Jesus, our great high-priest,

+For us the gift receiv'd,

+For us, and all the rest,

+Who have in him believ'd;

+Forth from our head the blessing goes,

+And all his seamless coat o'erflows.

-On all his chosen ones The pretious oil comes down; It runs, and as it runs, It ever will run on, Ev'n to his skirts-the meanest name That longs to love the bleeding Lamb.
+- 6 On all his chosen ones

+The precious oil comes down;

+It runs, and as it runs,

+It ever will run on,

+Ev'n to his skirts-the meanest name

+That longs to love the bleeding Lamb.

-From Aaron's beard it rolls
+- 7 From Aaron's beard it rolls

 (Those nearest to his face)

 To humble, trembling souls

 Who feebly sue for grace;

-I know the grace for all is free, For lo!
+I know the grace for all is free,

+For lo!
 It reaches now to me.

-8 Grace every morning new, And every night we feel, The soft, refreshing dew, That falls from Hermon's hill; On Sion it doth sweetly fall, The grace of One descends on all.
+- 8 Grace every morning new,

+And every night we feel,

+The soft, refreshing dew,

+That falls from Hermon's hill;

+On Sion it doth sweetly fall,

+The grace of One descends on all.

-Ev'n now our Lord doth pour The blessing from above, A kindly, gracious shower Of heart-reviving love, The former and the latter rain, The love of God, and love of man.
+- 9 Ev'n now our Lord doth pour

+The blessing from above,

+A kindly, gracious shower

+Of heart-reviving love,

+The former and the latter rain,

+The love of God, and love of man.

-In him when brethren join, And follow after peace, The fellowship divine He promises to bless, His chiefest graces to bestow, Where two or three are met below.
+- 10 In him when brethren join,

+And follow after peace,

+The fellowship divine

+He promises to bless,

+His chiefest graces to bestow, Where two or three are met below.

-The riches of his grace In fellowship are given, To Sion's chosen race, The citizens of heaven; He fills them with his choicest store, He gives them life for evermore.
+In fellowship are given,

+To Sion's chosen race,

+The citizens of heaven;

+He fills them with his choicest store,

+He gives them life for evermore.

-Psalm CXXXIV.
+Psalm CXXXIV.134

-- 1 Ye servants of God, whose diligent care Is ever employ'd in watching and pray'r, With praises unceasing your Jesus proclaim, Rejoicing and blessing his excellent name. - 2 'Tis Jesus commands, come all to his house, And lift up your hands, and pay him your vows; And while ye are giving your Maker his due, The Lord out of heaven shall sanctify you.
+- 1 Ye servants of God, whose diligent care

+Is ever employ'd in watching and pray'r,

+With praises unceasing your Jesus proclaim,

+Rejoicing and blessing his excellent name.

+- 2 'Tis Jesus commands, come all to his house, And lift up your hands, and pay him your vows; And while ye are giving your Maker his due, The Lord out of heaven shall sanctify you.

-Psalm XXIII.113
+Psalm CXXXIX.135